iPlumb3r/EntangledBootstrap/ReadMe.md

 -
 #EcosystemMapping #SemanticCartography #SemanticTechnology #SemanticWeb #DecentralizedWeb #DistributedWeb #OntologyDrivenSoftwareEngineering #SemanticDriven

-Motivation / Finality
+Targeted Finality
 -
-* identify and inter-connect all relevant « ingredients » : norms/standards/specifications, softwares, knowledge structures (ontologies, taxonomies, …) …
+Identify and inter-connect all relevant « ingredients » : norms/standards/specifications, softwares, knowledge structures (ontologies, taxonomies, …) …
 … for designing and building fully distributed & semantic-driven business applications like PLM (Product Lifecycle Management)
- * facilitate the discussion between people from those ecosystems

-Deliverable
+Proposed Deliverable
 -
 This initiative aims is to provide a __semantic cartography__ of the intersection between 2 distincts but complementary __ecosystems__ :
 * the __semantic web / semantic technologies__ ecosystem
 * the __decentralized web / distributed web__ ecosystem

+Induced Mean
+-
+Facilitate the discussion between people from those ecosystems

 Content
 -